aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 best practices and not allow developers to create resources that use deprecated libraries and tool sets (e.g. deprecated versions of Python).

+Optional and required parameters for each job will be enforced via interface rather than validation; see [Glue's public documentation](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api.html) for more granular details.

 ### Spark Jobs

 1. **ETL Jobs**